 Technology is evolving at a steady rate.

 Following Moore’s law, the semiconductor industry brings exponentially improving processing power to the market every two years.
-End users expect your business to take advantage of these improvements, which means that your organization should be prepared to adopt new digital transformation initiatives that streamline the digital experience for end-users.
+End users expect businesses to leverage these improvements.
+This means organizations must adopt new digital transformation initiatives.
+Such initiatives should streamline the digital experience for end users and customers alike.

-Improvements in transistor density plays an important role here: users expect shorter transition periods between technology updates, but the transition may well be characterized by increased risk.
+Improvements in transistor density play an important role here: users expect shorter transition periods between technology updates, but the transition may well be characterized by increased risk.
 These risks include:

 One of the driving factors for rapid cloud adoption is that the service model enables users to trade high CapEx with affordable OpEx.

-Following Moore’s law, the semiconductor industry continues to supply faster computing capabilities for the same form factor and competitive pricing, cloud vendors can consequently offer highly scalable computing resources at an affordable OpEx.
-Although Moore’s law doesn’t explicitly define this economic impact, cloud investment trends are increasing exponentially and business organizations perceive a positive outlook for their cloud investments.
+Following Moore's Law, the semiconductor industry provides faster computing capabilities.
+You will achieve this using the same form factor and pricing.
+Consequently, cloud vendors offer highly scalable computing resources.
+These resources come with affordable operational expenses.
+Although Moore's Law doesn't define this economic impact, cloud investment trends are rising exponentially.
+Business organizations view a positive outlook for cloud investments.

-As long as Moore’s Law holds true, there’s a strong chance that cloud platforms will scale alongside emergent improvements in tech.
+As long as Moore's Law holds, cloud platforms will likely scale with tech improvements.

-Moore's Law has had a profound impact on the semiconductor industry, driving exponential advancements in technology and shaping various aspects of our lives.
-While it is not a fundamental law of physics, it has proven to be an accurate observation for over 50 years, prompting continuous research and development in semiconductor technologies.
-As technology reaches smaller transistor nodes, challenges arise, and the industry faces questions about the sustainability of the law's exponential growth.
+Moore's Law has profoundly impacted the semiconductor industry.
+It has driven exponential advancements in technology.
+This growth shapes many aspects of our lives.
+Although not a physical law, it has been an accurate observation for over 50 years.
+It encourages continuous research and development in semiconductor technologies.
+As transistors shrink, new challenges arise.
+The industry questions the sustainability of this exponential growth.

-Whatever the outcome, remaining adaptive and understanding consumer expectations is critical in remaining competitive.
+Whatever the outcome, remaining adaptive and understanding consumer expectations is critical to remaining competitive.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.